drojaazu/suddendesu/content/entry/hammer-away-found-and-dumped/index.md

 draft: false
 ---

-News was posted today of the finding and dumping of an unreleased vertical shooter by Sega and Santos for the System 18 arcade hardware, called 'Hammer Away'
+News was posted today of the finding and dumping of an unreleased vertical shooter by Sega and Santos for the System 18 arcade hardware, called *Hammer Away*.

 <!--more-->